IvyHau/geovid/content/proposal/data prep and analysis/index.md

 ### Data Collection

-Data of the cases of coronavirus in Hong Kong, the quarantine building list, means of transport, population, as well as testing, are obtained from data.gov.hk, the Hong Kong government’s open data source.
+Data of the cases of coronavirus in China, number of confirmed cases, recovered cases, and death cases for each cities are obtained from dataverse.harvard.edu, a havard open source database.

 ### Data Cleaning and Wrangling